CoffeeSprout/ansible-role-haproxy/README.md

 Defines the sites that we want to service in HAProxy.
 The name is administrative and determines the backend name; The domains are a list of domains we listen for.
 The list of servers includes a list of backend servers and their ip's / hostname.

+You may also want to add basic auth on a per website basis.
+First you define the userlist(s):

+    haproxy_userlists: []

+We expect a list of userlists, for example:

+    haproxy_userlists:
+    - name: admin
+      members:
+      - user: barry
+        password: notverysecure
+      - user: manager
+        password: kingofthecastle

 Example Playbook
 ----------------